Creese333/AT-TREE-ASSESSMENT/security.md

 This is a field data collection tool, built as a static web app (GitHub Pages) with a Google Apps Script / Google Sheets backend.
-It is not a public software package with versioned releases as it's a living single-file app maintained for APPA staff, ATC staff, and trained A.T.
+It is not a public software package with versioned releases as it's a living single-file app maintained for staff,
+ATC staff, and trained A.T.
 Club volunteers.

 ## Data Handled